 A research plan for what will be the third cruise in the IWC-POWER programme was drawn up following general guidelines agreed in SC/63/Rep5.
-The research area (150°W -135°W; see Fig. 5) was chosen because the area had previously had poor survey coverage, with no coverage in recent decades, thus representing an important information gap for several large whale species.
-The cruise will collect line transect data, to estimate abundance, and biopsy/photo-ID data contributing to the work of the Scientific Committee on the management and conservation of populations of large

-Biopsy samples for the 2011 cruise will be collected only in the high seas after the research vessel exits from the US EEZ because appropriate CITES permits/certificates cannot be issued due to the discrepancies on the positions on this matter between the Governments of Japan and the USA; see Item 10.7.5. whales in the North Pacific.
-Biopsy sampling/photo-ID work will also be undertaken on priority species (sei, common minke, right, blue, humpback, fin, gray and bowhead whales, with higher priority given to the first two species).
+The research area (150°W - 135°W; see Fig. 5) was chosen because the area had previously had poor survey coverage, with no coverage in recent decades, thus representing an important information gap for several large whale species.
+The cruise will collect line transect data, to estimate abundance, and biopsy/photoid data contributing to the work of the Scientific Committee on the management and conservation of populations of large whales in the North Pacific.
+Biopsy sampling/photoidentification work will also be undertaken on priority species (sei, common minke, right, blue, humpback, fin, gray and bowhead whales, with higher priority given to the first two species).
 The Committee thanks the Government of Japan for its intention to provide a vessel for this survey.
-The Steering Group for IWC North Pacific planning appointed last year was re-established (Annex R18).
+The Steering Group for IWC North Pacific planning appointed last year was re-established (Annex R).